Kentico/xperience-algolia/README.md

 The Dancing Goat store doesn't use search out-of-the-box, so first we need to hook it up to Algolia.
 In this example, we will be using the search model seen in [Determining the pages to index](#determining-the-pages-to-index).

+1. Inject an instance of `SearchClient` into the `CoffeesController` as described in [this section](#searching-the-index).

-1. In __CoffeesController.cs__, create a method that will perform a standard Algolia search.
+2. In __CoffeesController.cs__, create a method that will perform a standard Algolia search.
 In the `Query.Filters` property, add a filter to only retrieve records where `className` is "DancingGoatCore.Coffee."
 We'll also specify which `Facets` we want to retrieve, but we're not using them yet.

 ```cs
 private SearchResponse<AlgoliaSiteSearchModel> Search()